Coastal Resilience Specialist

 email@example.com | 252-222-6307

-An avid outdoor enthusiast, Spiegler is an American Canoe Association-certified kayak and stand-up paddleboard instructor.
-She also is a wilderness first responder, and has experience working on sailboats in North Carolina and New Zealand.
+An avid outdoor enthusiast, Sarah is an American Canoe Association-certified kayak and stand-up paddleboard instructor.
+She also is a wilderness first responder and has experience working on sailboats in North Carolina and New Zealand.

-She has a bachelor’s degree in biology from Kenyon College, and a master’s degree in environmental management from Duke University’s Nicholas School of the Environment.
+Sarah has a bachelor’s degree in biology from Kenyon College and a master’s degree in environmental management from Duke University’s Nicholas School of the Environment.
+She lives in Beaufort, N.C.